blinkletter/Chem4410/Lessons/Lesson_09.md

 ### Friday

 In our third meeting for this lesson there will be a **short quiz** featuring problems adapted from the suggested textbook problems above.
-After the presentations, we will then discuss ....
-Finally the topics for the **next lesson** will be introduced. **Look ahead** to Lesson 6 to see what you should prepare for Monday.
+After the presentations, we will then discuss the assignment and selected problems.
+Finally the topics for the **next lesson** will be introduced. **Look ahead** to Lesson 10 to see what you should prepare for Monday.

 #### Presentations

 > Two of you will have been selected on Monday to present the results of the assignment.
-You will want to ask your presentation partner what they are doing so you can be sure that you are both making different correlations.

 ## 9.5 Resources